baoj3101/yeeter/README.md

 ...

-The script uses the ping command with -c 1 -W 1 options
+The script uses the ping command with -c 1 -W 1 options (man command to see those two options)

 -W 1: timeout after 1 second if no response